nalim/zenbook-duo-2024-ux8406ma-linux/README.md

 For manual screen management there are `duo top`, `duo bottom`, `duo both` and `duo toggle` (toggles between top and both) commands.

+You can use similar setup in Cinnamon DM.

 ## automatic rotation